Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-4/lecture-materials/authentication-with-oauth.md

 This is the only user story that's complete in the starter code:

 - **As a Visitor**:
-	- I want to view fun facts about past and present SEIR-Flex Students so that I can know more about them.
+	- I want to view fun facts about past and present SEIR Students so that I can know more about them.

 We will complete these stories today: